Sticky bits

 A classic example of sticky bit is the permission set on binary

-.
-Although it is owned by root, setuid
+file passwd.
+Although it is owned by root, setuid is set for

 normal users to execute the program in-order to change password.
 It